pavlo-myskov/word-wheel/README.md

 - #### Topic dropdown menu
   The choice of topics is implemented by clicking on the `Topics` button in the form of a drop-down menu.
-The list of topics updated and displays every time when the user clicks on `Topics` button.
+The list of topics is updated and displayed every time when the user clicks on the `Topics` button.
 If the user tries to start a new game cycle but no topic is selected, the user will be prompted to select one.
-  When the topic is selected by the user from dropdown menu, the app changes the button name for the name of the selected topic.
+  When the topic is selected by the user from the dropdown menu, the app changes the button name for the name of the selected topic.
   During the game cycle, the app will refer to the button's `data-value` attribute which stores the row topic name, to search for the relevant word.
-  The topic name will be removed from the dropdown menu during the game if the topics word list is exhausted.
-The user can select a topic of the words at any time of the game, but a new word from the topic will be received only when the cycle of current game is completed.
+  The topic name will be removed from the dropdown menu during the game if the topic's word list is exhausted.
+The user can select a topic of the words at any time in the game, but a new word from the topic will be received only when the cycle of the current game is completed.

   Dropdown menu|Selected Topic
   |-|-|